Why we are here today

-At our core is a commitment to public schooling and a dislike for the narrative of failure that colors the way our public schools are often perceived.
+At bravEd's core is a commitment to public schooling and an intense dislike for the inaccurate narrative of failure that colors the way our public schools are often perceived.

 bravEd (we say it brave-ed) was originally founded in 2009 as Test Sense with the clear intent of finding a way to create a new, more accurate, more truthful narrative.
-The decade since has been a rollercoaster, with lows that included lots of self-doubt and an overwhelming sense of what we were up against, and highs that saw the formation of school networks in multiple states actively moving towards a better accountability.
+The decade and a half since has been a rollercoaster, with lows that included lots of self-doubt and an overwhelming sense of what we were up against, and highs that saw more and more educational leaders in more and more states actively moving towards a better accountability.

 By 2019 it was clear that having the word "test" in the name wasn't necessary.
 In 2009 we still felt the need to rebel against the corrupted use of a research instrument being used well beyond its design.
 But by 2019 we had moved past that need to an entirely new set of theories for what accountability actually is, how it functions in effective organizations, and how schools should do it to maximize their effectiveness.
 The fact that the word "test" was in our name felt anachronistic, as we were well past the mistake of equating educational accountability with testing.

 When we realized that our vision was transformative--even revolutionary--bravEd was born.
 In it is the idea that we must be bold in our refusal to allow bureaucracy or bad policy get in the way of an effective school, and yet those bureaucracies and policies are still powerful forces we must constantly overcome.

 In bravEd is also the idea that critiquing a bad system without a replacement is unhelpful.
 But how do you build a meaningful educational accountability?
 How do you convert to it once it is built?
 And how do you do all that in the face of bureaucracies and policies that are likely to create competing narratives?